Cheesy Scalloped Potatoes

 And, it’s hard not to love them though!
 Ooey-gooey cheese sauce smothered in layers of thinly sliced potatoes and baked to bubbly perfection.
 These Cheesy Scalloped Potatoes are a must-make!
 Without fail, someone is always requesting us to make these!

-These potatoes are perfect side dish to pair with Roasted Chicken or Pork Tenderloin.
+These potatoes are perfect side dish to pair with a Glazed ham or a Roast Chicken.

 For this recipe, I made a creamy cheese sauce to layer in between each layer of the potato rounds.